aleshaleksey/fansys23/skills.md

   - For every 10ft of base speed above 30ft, the roll gets a +1.
   - For high jumps distance off ground = [Athletics Roll / 5] rounded up.
   - If the entity does not have a run up of at least 10ft, or has not moved on its previous turn, the jump distance is halved.
 - Lifting or moving objects that are above a character's normal capacity as determined by its stats, or that have an unwieldy shape.
-Carrying capacity is based on the take 13 rule.
+Carrying capacity is based on the "take care" rule.
   - A creature can drag up to [Athletics Roll x 20]lb.
   - A creature can lift up to [Athletics Roll x 10]lb of the ground.
   - A creature can lift over its head [Athletics Roll x 5]lb over its head.